 While there are a lot of reasons to show ads to people who have visited your website, it’s especially important to retarget them on Facebook, mainly because consumers spend so much time on Facebook and Facebook’s other products like Messenger and Instagram.

-To give you an idea of how much time users are spending on Facebook, they have 2.4 billion monthly active users who spend 35 minutes a day on their social network.
+To give you an idea of how much time users are spending on Facebook, they have 2.6 billion monthly active users and 1.73 billion daily active users who spend 35 minutes a day on their social network.
 That’s a lot of opportunities to show ads!

 In addition to being able to target your website visitors where they hangout, Facebook’s retargeting ads are so easy to set up.
 Just follow the steps below to create your first campaign.